-|GPA Requirement:||2.0||Field of Study:||Architecture|
+|GPA Requirement:||2.0||Language of Instruction:||English|

 While the curriculum of the program has its focus on the architectural and spatial, it would be impossible to examine this particular architecture without a wider exploration and exposure to Finnish culture and its unique traditions.
 Ironically, the national history of Finland begins with the Russian revolution and Finnish independence in 1917.
 Finland is that rare historical artifact – a nation defined by the advent and evolution of the Modern movement in art and culture.
 This specific context has had a profound impact on all of the allied design arts-- from extraordinary work in wood, glass, and ceramics -- to furniture, textiles and fabrics, as well as the performing arts.
 All of these alliances of the arts culminate In Finnish architecture.
 Finland remains one of a handful of countries that retains an extraordinary sense of craft within the contemporary framework of modern processes of industrialization and prefabrication.

 This broader frame for an alternative design education is explored through an in-depth investigation of the work of Finland’s architects.
 The full range of representational techniques and design methodologies are explored with both American and Finnish faculty through drawing, photography, physical and digital modeling.
 Design is understood as integral to all aspects of the program, from original work examining undocumented works by significant Finnish architects to design competitions sponsored by the Society of Finnish Architects.
 Each activity, event, or assignment is intended to expose students to the depth of another culture, and revels in each student’s experience of cultural assimilation.
 This program provides a platform for learning by and through the direct experiences of the student, and an understanding of the both ourselves and the Finns as storytellers through the art and craft of making.